Injured Dhawan out, Samson comes in for T20 series against West Indies

 Opener Shikhar Dhawan was on Wednesday ruled out of the T20 International series against the West Indies due to a knee injury, making way for Sanju Samson, who was dropped without getting a chance in the recent series against Bangladesh.
 Dhawan suffered a deep cut on his left knee during a Syed Mushtaq Ali Trophy game against Maharashtra in Surat, the BCCI said in a statement.

 The T20 series against the West Indies gets underway on December 6 in Hyderabad.
-The other two matches will be played in Thiruvananthapuram (December 8) and Mumbai (December 11).
+The other two matches will be played in Thiruvananthpuram (December 8) and Mumbai (December 11).
 Kerala player Samson was dropped from the side without getting a single game in the home series against Bangladesh earlier this month.
-The dropping drew criticism with several former players questioning the logic of not playing him at all against Bangladesh.

-The 33-year-old Dhawan is expected to be fit for the one-dayers against the Caribbean team but is under tremendous pressure due to his patchy recent form.
-The three-match ODI series against the West Indies starts on December 15 in Chennai.
-Dhawan was off-color in the recent series against Bangladesh accounting for 91 runs in three appearances.
-His form hasn't exactly been the best even in the ongoing Syed Mushtaq Ali Trophy.

 Besides, the BCCI said Test wicketkeeper Wriddhiman Saha underwent surgery on his right ring finger after sustaining a fracture during the recent Day/Night Test against Bangladesh, which India won by an innings and 46 runs.
 "The BCCI Medical Team consulted a hand and wrist specialist and it was suggested that Saha undergoes a surgical fixation of the fracture," the Board stated.